DSantolaya/SX1280-Radio-Driver/README.md

 # SX1280 LoRa transceiver driver for [contiki-ng](https://github.com/contiki-ng/contiki-ng) OS

 This driver was developed to analyze the behaviour of 2.4GHz LoRa radios.
 Includes preliminary protocol stack based on TSCH.
+To be completed.

 Based on git@github.com:tperale/sx128x.git

 ## How to use